Some of the perks

-The cost per Fellow is approximately $25,000 for the seven months, and $15,000 for Modules I and II.
+The cost per Fellow is $30,000 for the seven and a half months, and $20,000 for Modules I and II.
 This includes accommodation and food.
-As a charity, all of this cost must be raised by donations and fees.
+As a charity, all of our costs must be raised by donations and fees.
 We are committed to covering 50% of the cost for each Fellow through our own donor networks.
-We ask Fellows to contribute up to 50%* of that cost, seeking donations from friends and family.
+We ask Fellows to contribute the other 50% through personal finance, as well as donations from friends and family.

-However, our commitment is that finance not be a barrier to attendance and this is why we invite donations, rather than charging fees.
-Please contact us before allowing lack of funds to discourage you from applying.
+Our commitment is that finance not be a barrier to attendance.
+Please contact us before allowing a lack of funds to discourage you from applying.

 *Please note this contribution structure applies to Australasian applicants only.
 If you are an international applicant, please contact us for cost details.